IKMLab/arct2/README.md

 ## Adversarial Dataset

-Provided in the `adv` folder.
+Provided in the `adversarial_dataset` folder.

-The script `make_adversarial_dataset.py` provides dictionaries mapping the original to negated claims, and code to recreate them.
+The script `make_adversarial_dataset.py` provides dictionaries mapping the original to negated claims.
-The versions we used in our experiments are in the `adv` folder.

 ## Viewing our Results